 Maintaining your health during Ramadan fasting

-However, if you have a chronic health condition and choose to fast, especially if you have complications or take medications to manage it, you should take time to plan to avoid worsening your condition.
+However, anyone with a chronic health condition who chooses to fast — especially if you have complications or take medications to manage it — should take time to plan and prepare in order to avoid experiencing problems or worsening of your condition.
 Because fasting is not intended to cause harm, it's important to consider consulting your health care provider before Ramadan — or any time you plan to fast — to plan how best to maintain good health or determine whether fasting is safe for you.

 Some questions to ask include:

 - Is fasting safe based on my health conditions?

 - How is it best to take my medications?

 - Could medications taken multiple times a day be changed to once-a-day dosing?

 - Should I check blood glucose (sugar), levels more frequently, or change my insulin or other medication dosing?